wavefrontHQ/docs/pages/doc/logging_log_alerts.md

 ### Snooze a Log Alert
 If you are running tests and don't want a log alert to fire, follow these steps to pause the log alert from firing for a specified time window:

-1. Select the check box next to the alert.
+1. Select the check box next to the log alert.
 You can select more than one log alert.
 1. Click **Snooze**, and select how long you want to snooze the alert.
 ![a screenshot that shows the snooze drop down times.](images/logging_log_alert_snooze.png)